devblogs-ir/Over-dotnet-CLI/sources/Reza Kharaei/READMe.md

 dotnet add package FluentAssertions --version 6.12.0
 ```
 > **Note:**
-> before run above command, you should go to each project's folder with
+> before run above command, you should go to each project's folder.

 7. finally, we should add all project created in own solution :
 ```